ttilley/fssm/README.markdown

 There are three ways you can run the monitor.

-1. call monitor with a path parameter, and define callbacks in a block
+1. Call monitor with a path parameter, and define callbacks in a block
-2. call monitor with a block to configure multiple paths and callbacks
+2. Call monitor with a block to configure multiple paths and callbacks
-3. create a monitor object and run each step manually
+3. Create a monitor object and run each step manually

 Monitor with path
 -----------------